Recent Events in Manchester, England and Study Abroad

-The Center for International Education joins the rest of the CSU community in expressing our grief and sadness at the horrific events which recently transpired in France.
-Although no CSU students or faculty were participating in study abroad programs in France, we want to express our sympathy for and extend our moral support to the French people and the victims' families and friends.
+The Center for International Education joins the rest of the CSU community in expressing our grief and sadness at the horrific recent attack in Manchester, England.
+Although no CSU students or faculty were participating in study abroad programs in this location, we want to express our sympathy for the victims' families and friends and extend our moral support to the people of Manchester.
+We especially want to extend our support to friends at our partner institution, Manchester Metro University.

-Given these recent events the Center wants all students, faculty, staff and parents of students to know that we have and will continue to monitor very carefully developments world-wide.
+As you may know, on 23 May, British Prime Minister Theresa May raised the UK terror threat to its highest level, "Critical."
+This move is the result of investigators being unable to rule out whether the Manchester bombing suspect acted alone.
+Given these events the Center wants all students, faculty, staff and parents of students to know that we have and will continue to monitor very carefully developments world wide.
 Our preparations and precautions always include the following:

 - Review of the daily briefings from the U.S. Department of State's Bureau of Diplomatic Security (OSAC is for non-military U.S. organizations).